ggayliye/air_sensor_research/README.md

 Mentor: Prof. Pierre-Emmanuel Gaillardon <br>
 Date: 26-Aug-2024<br>
 Organization: The University of Utah <br>
-Course: ECE 6780 - Research Project, ECE Department, The University of Utah<br>
+Course: ECE6950 - Research Project, ECE Department, The University of Utah<br>
 GitHub IDs: ggayliye <br>
 Repo: https://github.com/ggayliye/air_sensor_research <br>
 Date: By 10-December-2024 (Time of when submission is due/will be ready to be evaluated)<br>
-Copyright: ECE 6780, Kyle G. Gayliyev - This work may not be copied for use in Academic Coursework.
+Copyright: ECE6950, Kyle G. Gayliyev - This work may not be copied for use in Academic Coursework.

 ## Overview of the project